Home » The Blog » Email Details, Guidelines, and Rules

 Here’s what I see daily when it comes to online communications:

-2. Typing in full sentences with proper punctuation.
+- Typing in complete sentences with appropriate punctuation.

-3. Inability to take the time to read then follow instructions.
+- Inability to take the time to read and then follow instructions.

-5. Believing that the tacit rules of courtesy do not apply online.
+- Believing that the implicit rules of courtesy do not apply online.

-One prime example is my Email Etiquette Quiz.
-I thought it would be a fun way for visitors to test their knowledge.
-Little did I know that this simple quiz would be taken by so many that don’t bother to read my site to ensure they get a good score.
-Most fail.
+One prime example was my Email Etiquette Quiz.
+I thought it would be fun for visitors to test their knowledge.
+Little did I know that so many who don’t bother to read my site would take this simple quiz to ensure they get a good score.
+Most failed.

 Initially, I didn’t care how often folks took the quiz.
-But when I added the bonus of getting an actual certificate to print, frame, and display, I raised the stakes.
+But I raised the stakes when I added the bonus of getting an actual certificate to print and then frame and display.

 Should I take my time to do this for just anyone?
 Or should I only take my time for those who follow the rules and legitimately got a perfect score in no more than two tries who also took The Pledge?

-How it works is, if you get a 100%, you can request a customized printable certificate that you can display with pride.
+If you get 100%, you can request a customized printable certificate that you can display with pride.
 But you only get two tries.
 Not 5, not 10, not 18.
 Two.

-My database is filled with multiple almost obsessive attempts by individuals to get 100%.
-So tell me, where on any quiz or test are you allowed to get as many tries as you want until you get it right?
+My database was filled with multiple, almost obsessive attempts by individuals to get 100%.
+So tell me, where on any quiz or test can you get as many tries as you want until you get it right?

 I determined that, okay, you may miss one of my trick questions the first time around.
-But if you fail to get a perfect score — go read up and refresh your knowledge, and then bang it out the second time.
+But if you fail to get a perfect score, read up and refresh your knowledge, and then bang it out the second time.
 How wrong I was…

 Pay Attention to Guidelines and Rules